click to enlarge

 Food in the Alley:

 After I had exhausted all of my useable garden space, I felt like as though I still needed more.
 I was looking around & noticed...
 There's a whole lot of space in the alley!
 I began this exciting journey, only one foot behind my fence.
-At first the soil was rocky & flaky, but with patience, dedicaiton, & some compost, it's now a lushish, thriving culinary adventure, with lettuces, tomatoes, even sugar cane!
+At first the soil was rocky & flaky, but with patience, dedication, & some compost, it's now a lush, thriving culinary adventure, with lettuces, tomatoes, loofah, moringa trees, & even sugar cane!
 Sunflowers especially love the southern exposure to the sun.
 I look forward to many years of growing food that I can share openly with my neighbors, or anyone walking down the alley.

 Children's Museum of Phoenix New Permanent Garden Installation: